Ludovicscelles/merg-and-conflicts/README.md

+Below, please find an explanation of the two commands : merge and conflits.

 # merg-and-conflicts

 "Merge" and "conflicts" are two terms commonly used in the project management field, particularly in the context of software development and version control management with systems like Git.